-"By inculcating the Dutch workforce into the Battalion staff, I believe that we are going to be able to have a more robust capability in the staff, we're going to have more cooperation between our two nations, and it's going to provide the ability to do better planning on the part of the battalion when we are looking at issuing equipment forward or when we're looking at bringing units in to do the equipment issue at the site," said Morris.
+"You cannot operate alone.
+This can only be achieved together," said de Ritjke.
+"Togetherness, in my opinion, is the most critical principle which should be the foundation of our capabilities."This spirit of cooperation is built in to the agreement, as US military members and Dutch employees will work together to carry out the mission of receiving, maintaining, and issuing equipment, and contributing to forward exercise support."By inculcating the Dutch workforce into the Battalion staff, I believe that we are going to be able to have a more robust capability in the staff, we're going to have more cooperation between our two nations, and it's going to provide the ability to do better planning on the part of the battalion when we are looking at issuing equipment forward or when we're looking at bringing units in to do the equipment issue at the site," said Morris.
 "This will allow us to be much more forward thinking in how we do our military decision making process as well as execute operations."